odin-detector/odin-data/README.md

 The script takes a single argument: the HDF5 file to operate on.

 __NOTE__: This script will run on every single dataset found in the root of the file.
-So only run it once and only on a raw datafile from the filewriter.
+So only run it once and only on a raw datafile from the frameProcessor.